PeaceEdward/PeaceEdward/README.md

 - 👋 Hi, I’m @PeaceEdward
-- 👀 I am a student Pharmacist who's interested in Data Analysis and Data Science
+- 👀 I am a student Pharmacist and Data Scientist
 - 🌱 I’m interested in Python, SQL, Tableau, Machine Learning,Deep Learning and everything good in data.
 - 💞️ I’m looking to collaborate on data projects
 - 📫 Reach me on peaceedward215@gmail.com